xubingyue/avocadodb/Documentation/Books/Manual/Indexing/IndexBasics.md

 ### Indexing array values

-If an index attribute contains an array, ArangoDB will store the entire array as the index value by default.
+If an index attribute contains an array, AvocadoDB will store the entire array as the index value by default.
 Accessing individual members of the array via the index is not possible this way.